hdShang/arxiv-daily/docs/cs-CV/2025-11-22/papers/251118192v2-arial-an-agentic-framework-for-document-vqa-with-precise-answer-loca.md

 ---
 layout: default
-title: ARIAL: An Agentic Framework for Document VQA with Precise Answer Localization
+title: "ARIAL: An Agentic Framework for Document VQA with Precise Answer Localization"
 ---

 # ARIAL: An Agentic Framework for Document VQA with Precise Answer Localization